Masks still required in healthcare settings

 On-campus and off-campus residing students who have any symptom of COVID-19 should contact the Decker Student Health Services Center (DSHSC) during the first day they are ill, even if symptoms are mild.
 Students who need a test five days after being in close contact with someone diagnosed with COVID-19 may also request a test.
 There are two options:

-- Schedule an appointment with a provider to be evaluated and tested.
+- Self-schedule an appointment on the patient portal with a provider to be evaluated and tested.
 This is the best option for someone with medical concerns about their illness or who may need more than just a COVID-19 test (e.g. strep test).

 - Self-schedule an appointment for a COVID-19 test on the patient portal.
 This is only for students with mild symptoms and no risk factors for severe COVID-19.
 These tests are now performed at a testing window at DSHSC.
 Follow the signs for “Diagnostic Testing” and proceed to the side of the health services building furthest from Johnson Hall.
 The new testing window is down the stairs.
 Students will remain outside, with swabbing occurring through the window.
 Dress appropriately for the weather.
 Students who are not able to use steps should call 607-777-2221 for instructions on how to get tested.